rucio/documentation/docs/operator/policy_packages.md

 In all cases the names used to register the functions must be prefixed with the name of the virtual organisation that owns the policy package, to avoid naming conflicts on multi-VO Rucio installations.

+### lfn2pfn vs. non_deterministic_pfn algorithms

+`lfn2pfn` algorithms and `non_deterministic_pfn` algorithms are
+conceptually similar, but there are important differences between them.
+Both produce a physical filename for use on an RSE, however `lfn2pfn` algorithms can only be used on deterministic RSEs (for example, disk systems where the appropriate physical filename is always predictable and can be derived whenever necessary) while `non_deterministic_pfn` algorithms are used on non-deterministic RSEs (for example, tape systems where the physical filename may be unpredictable and must be stored explicitly).
+Because files cannot be uploaded directly to non-deterministic storage, `non_deterministic_pfn` algorithms are only ever called for replications, but `lfn2pfn` algorithms can also be called for initial uploads.

+The `lfn2pfn` algorithm to be used is determined by the `lfn2pfn_algorithm` attribute of the relevant RSE.
+If this is not set, the `lfn2pfn_algorithm_default` value from the `[policy]` section of the config file is used instead.
+The `non_deterministic_pfn` algorithm to be used is determined by the `naming_convention` attribute of the relevant RSE.

 ## Adding a new algorithm class